APJohns/visually-revealed/README.md

 # visually-revealed
-Visually reveals all elements with class 'sr-only' or 'visually-hidden' for quick testing/debugging.
+A browser extension that visually reveals all elements with class 'sr-only' or 'visually-hidden' for quick testing/debugging.

+Currently only available on Firefox.